 “Nothing in the world is more dangerous than sincere ignorance and conscientious stupidity.” – Martin Luther King Jr.

 Lyndon is the publisher of the Keizertimes, the community weekly newspaper in Keizer.
 He is now and has been a member of many community organizations including: Keizer Chamber of Commerce and Keizer Community Library.

-A favorite quote: “My last square meal was a saltine”. – Joe Keenan
+Favorite Quote: “My last square meal was a saltine”. – Joe Keenan

-Little known fact: Two houses and two schools Lyndon attended in Salem/Keizer in the 1960’s no longer exist.
+Little Known Fact: Two houses and two schools Lyndon attended in Salem/Keizer in the 1960’s no longer exist.